An Overview and Experimental Study of Learning-based Optimization Algorithms for Vehicle Routing Problem: Learning-based Optimization Algorithms for the VRP

-Both the work of Nazari \emph{et al.} \cite{ref116} and Kool \emph{et al.} \cite{ref117} have laid the research foundation for the follow-up development of the VRP.
-Many scholars either extended their models to solve the VRP variants or modified their models for obtaining better solutions.
-Peng \emph{et al.} \cite{ref119} considered that nodes features should be constantly updated during solving process.
-However, the embedding of each node in Kool \emph{et al.} \cite{ref117} is computed only once.
-So, they built a dynamic attention mechanism model (AM-D) by introducing dynamic encoder-decoder.
-With masking visited nodes, the encoder and the decoder are used to recode embeddings and construct solution iteratively.
-Compared with \cite{ref117} , the performance of AM-D is notably improved for both VRP20 (2.02\%), VRP50 (2.01\%) and VRP100 (2.55\%).
-Based the model of Nazari \emph{et al.} \cite{ref116}, Duan \emph{et al.} \cite{ref120} added a classification decoder based on multilayer perceptron to classify edges.
-The decoder of the vanilla framework is used to output a sequence of customers, while this sequence was used as supervision to train the classification decoder to output final solutions.
-This kind of joint training approach for solving large scale CVRP outperforms around 5\% over other existing LBO models on experiments of real data from a B2B platform.
-Vera and Abad \cite{ref121} first extended model of Kool \emph{et al.} \cite{ref117} for solving the VRP variants.
-They used one more encoder than \cite{ref117} to additionally embed vehicles’ information for the capacitated multi-vehicle routing problem (CMVRP) with fixed fleet size.
-Compared with Google’s OR-Tools, Clarke-Wright savings heuristic and Sweep heuristic on VRP20, their model can get a 10\% optimal gap.
-The VRP with time windows also has been widely studied recently and the work of Falkner and Schmidt-Thieme \cite{ref122} can be seen as the first extension of Kool \emph{et al.} \cite{ref117} to solve the VRPTW.
-They employed two additional encoders to embed current tours and vehicles to produce a comprehensive context for decoder.
-Their decoder can construct multiple routes concurrently since its output contains the selected node should be added which routes.
-Their model shows strong results even outperforms than Google-Tools.
-Lin \emph{et al.} \cite{ref123} modified the model of Kool \emph{et al.} \cite{ref117} for solve the electrical vehicle routing problem with time windows (EVRPTW).
-They introduced S2V \cite{ref114} as encoder and used the policy gradient algorithm to train the model.
-However, they just compare their model with two heuristic solvers and the quality of their solutions were not stable.
-Zhang \emph{et al.} \cite{ref124} also used the model of Kool \emph{et al.} \cite{ref117} for solving multi-vehicle routing problems with soft time windows.
-They regard vehicles as multi agents and all of agents shared one encoder but used different decoders.
+Both Nazari \emph{et al.} \cite{ref145} and Kool \emph{et al.} \cite{ref74} laid the research foundation for the follow-up development of the VRP.
+Therefore, many scholars either extended their models to solve VRP variants or modified them to obtain better solutions.
+Peng \emph{et al.} \cite{ref147} considered that node features should be constantly updated during the solving process.
+Therefore, they built a dynamic attention mechanism model (AM-D) by recoding embeddings at each step.
+Compared with Kool \emph{et al.} \cite{ref74}, the performance of AM-D is notably improved for VRP20 (2.02\%), VRP50 (2.01\%) and VRP100 (2.55\%).
+Based the model of Nazari \emph{et al.} \cite{ref145}, Duan \emph{et al.} \cite{Duan} added a classification decoder based on MLP to classify edges.
+The decoder of Nazari \emph{et al.} \cite{ref145} was used to output a sequence of nodes, while Duan \emph{et al.} \cite{Duan} used this sequence as labels to train another classification decoder for the final solutions.
+This type of joint training approach outperforms other existing LBO models in solving large-scale CVRP by approximately 5\%.
+Vera and Abad \cite{ref148} used one more encoder than Kool \emph{et al.} \cite{ref74} to embed vehicle information for the capacitated multi-vehicle routing problem (CMVRP) with a fixed fleet size.
+The VRPTW has also been widely studied, and the work of Falkner and Schmidt-Thieme \cite{ref149} can be considered the first extension of Kool \emph{et al.} \cite{ref74} to solve the VRPTW.
+They employed two additional encoders to embed current tours and vehicles for solving large-scale CVRP and produce a comprehensive context for the decoder.
+Their decoder would concurrently select the visiting node and the serving vehicle.
+Their model exhibits strong results on solving VRPTWs, even outperforming OR-Tools.